kr55/azure-elastic-jobs-manager-docs/docs/features/manage-target.md

 4. **Click OK to Add the New Target**
    - Confirm your choices and add the target to the target group.

-## Steps to Delete a target from Target group
+## Steps to Delete a target from the Target group

 1. **Open the target group properties**
    - Open the target group containing the target you would like to delete.

 2. **Select the target from the grid**
    - Select the target from the target grid you would like to delete and scroll the row to the right.
-   - Click on Delete action button.
+   - Click on the Delete action button.
    - Click Yes on the confirmation screen to delete the target.

      <img src="../../../../media/delete-target-screen.png" style="width:65%; height:65%">